nsidc/easegrids-easeconv/README.md

 % Compiled module: EASE_INVERSE.
 ```

+NOTE: if you get a 'file not found' or 'Variable is undefined' error, make sure
+you are in the `easeconv` directory before compiling `easeconv.pro`!

 Two main functions are defined exposed by compiling `easeconv.pro`:
 `ease_convert` and `ease_inverse`.
 All other functions are support routines for
 these top-level functions.